tominsabu/Python-Course-Zekelabs/README.md

-# My Python-Course at Zekelabs
+# Assignments submitted during the python course at Zekelabs